Georgia Southern–Georgia State rivalry: History

 The rivalry intensified after the hire of former Appalachian State (longtime rival of Georgia Southern) athletic director Charlie Cobb to the same position at Georgia State University.
 During Georgia State's press release introducing Cobb, he revealed that Georgia Southern's athletic director Tom Kleinlein told him "welcome, now the war is on."
 The two teams first met on the gridiron during the 2014 football season.
 During the run up to the game, fans from both teams expressed their dislike for the other over social media outlets such as Twitter.
 Students at the time used the hashtags "SouthernNotState" and "StateNotSouthern" in their tweets to differentiate which GSU they attended.
 Both schools adopted the phrases as a slogan that defined their side of the rivalry.
 During the period before the game, a beat writer for The Atlanta Journal-Constitution dubbed the matchup as "Modern Day Hate," a play on the rivalry between Georgia Tech and UGA, Clean, Old-Fashioned Hate.
 Georgia Southern beat Georgia State by a final score of 69–31 in the Georgia Dome in front of 28,427 fans.
 After the game, Georgia Southern fans unrolled a banner saying "Paulson Stadium North" claiming the stadium as their own and cementing the rivalry.
 The following season, Georgia State handed Georgia Southern their worst home defeat in school history with a final score of 34–7.
-Georgia State leads the football series 6–3.
+The football series is currently tied 6–6.

+In 2024, the schools announced the intent to stop calling the football game "Modern Day Hate" alongside a partnership with the Georgia Department of Agriculture to rename the rivalry the Georgia Grown Bowl, named after the department's "Georgia Grown" marketing campaign.
+The two schools will begin competing for the Commissioner's Cup trophy.